galme/ROLF-EV3/README.md

 you can control the robot using the arrow keys on the keyboard and pressing spacebar to toggle flash on or off.

 # Troubleshooting
-** if something does not work, import the project into the IDE and observe the logs!
+**if something does not work, import the project into the IDE and observe the logs!
 They're meant for debugging!**

 - My Android phone doesn't have Lollipop or newer
   Set the minSdkVersion variable in build.gradle to 16, but be aware that you'll only be able to use RTSP then.

 - RTSP server shows a lot of errors
   **try setting the forceMediaCodec variable to false**.
 Some phones do not support MediaCodec and this will make the app use MediaRecorder instead.

 - I cannot see video in the PC app.
   possibilites:
-1. look at bullet-line above
+..* look at bullet-line above
-2. **try different values in VideoQuality** in *RTSPservice.java*
-3. try using the real VLC instead of the PC client application and use following URL pattern: "rtsp://" + IP + ":" + RTSP_PORT + "?videoapi=mc&camera=back&h264=1000-15-640-480" to connect to a network stream.
+..* **try different values in VideoQuality** in *RTSPservice.java* ..* try using the real VLC instead of the PC client application and use following URL pattern: "rtsp://" + IP + ":" + RTSP_PORT + "?videoapi=mc&camera=back&h264=1000-15-640-480" to connect to a network stream.
 IP is usually 192.168.43.1 , if you're using a WiFi hotspot and the port is predefined as 5678.
-4. make sure the phone and PC are accessable through the network.
+..* make sure the phone and PC are accessible through the network.
 You can make sure by pinging each other's IP address.
-5. try using TransferMode.TCP (preferably) or TransferMode.UDP (it works, but EV3 needs to be "connected" to the phone as well) instead of TransferMode.RTSP as a temporary workaround in both the Android app and in the PC application!
+..* try using TransferMode.TCP (preferably) or TransferMode.UDP (it works, but EV3 needs to be "connected" to the phone as well) instead of TransferMode.RTSP as a temporary workaround in both the Android app and in the PC application!

 - I cannot control the EV3 robot
-Bluetooth problem:
-1. make sure the EV3 and your phone are paired
-2. try using a hardcoded BT device address - pass a string containing the address, to the BTManager() constructor in PCcommands.java, for example ```java btManager = new BTManager("00:16:53:3F:61:F0") ``` where the string is your EV3's BT address
+..* (Bluetooth problem) make sure the EV3 and your phone are paired ..* (Bluetooth problem) try using a hardcoded BT device address - pass a string containing the address, to the BTManager() constructor in PCcommands.java, for example ```java btManager = new BTManager("00:16:53:3F:61:F0") ``` where the string is your EV3's BT address
-Network problem (if you can see video on the PC it's not a network problem):
-1. make sure the phone and PC are accessable through the network.
+..* (Network problem) make sure the phone and PC are accessible through the network.
 You can make sure by pinging each other's IP address.

 - video is rotated/flipped
   Change the *--transform-type=270* string in the RTSPway method (PC application) to a different value.
 It depends on your phone's rotation on the robot.

 - Something else
   you'll have to figure it out through the debug logs, unfortunately.
 But it's probably a platform (various Android versions) specific issue or a general network/bluetooth connection problem.

 The project is licensed under GNU / GPL 3 .